scottymcraig/CEHv10StudyGuide/11 - Cryptography 101.md

 - **Cryptography** - science or study of protecting information whether in transit or at rest
   - Renders the information unusable to anyone who can't decrypt it
-  - Takes plain text, applies cryptographic method, turn it into cipher text
+  - Takes plain text, applies cryptographic method, turns it into cipher text
 - **Cryptanalysis** - study and methods used to crack cipher text
 - **Linear Cryptanalysis** - works best on block ciphers
 - **Differential Cryptanalysis** - applies to symmetric key algorithms